 The City of Palm Bay will advertise annually the availability of funds through this RFP process and shall review and award annually based on eligibility.
 All subrecipients shall enter into an Agreement with an effective date of the start of the City's Fiscal Year, October 1 through September 30.
-Funding to subrecipients is provided quarterly on a reimbursement basis and in accordance with the Agreement.
-All funds must be expended prior to September 30, 2024.
+Funding to subrecipients is provided monthly on a reimbursement basis and in accordance with the Agreement.
+All funds must be expended prior to September 30, 2026.

-For Fiscal Year 2023-2024, the City of Palm Bay anticipates receiving approximately a \$725,266 in CDBG funding, of which \$108,789.90 or 15 percent of total CDBG award, can be allocated for Public Services.
-The City also has CDBG CV 1 & 3 funds in the amount of \$150,046.16 available for Program Year 2019.
-CDBG-CV funds are to carry out activities to prevent, prepare and respond to covid.
+For Program Year 2025, the City of Palm Bay anticipates receiving approximately a \$776,641 in CDBG funding, of which \$116,496.15 or 15 percent of total CDBG award, can be allocated for Public Services.
 Funding levels will depend upon actual funding allocations and availability of funds.